kotbehemot53/simple-arduino-game1/README.md

 For power supply I used a Pololu step-up/step-down voltage regulator with 5V output together with 2 AA batteries, but any other setup providing 5V on output will do, provided that it can handle up to 0,3W power draw.

-Possibly adding a 0.1uF decoupling capacitors between Vcc & GND right next to Atmega pins could improve stability, but I don't think it's necessary in this particular build.
+Possibly adding some 0.1uF decoupling capacitors between Vcc & GND right next to Atmega pins could improve stability, but I don't think it's necessary in this particular build.
 No random resets were observed.